weakish/google-docs-fs/README.txt

 THANKS
 ------

-Ben Samuel for his work in installing google-docs-fs on Mac OSX invernizzi.l for his work on providing a Ubuntu package.
+Ben Samuel for his work in installing google-docs-fs on Mac OSX. invernizzi.l for his work on providing a Ubuntu package. miGlanz for writing the truncate() function, fixing Issue 6.